Hsin-Hung/aby3/README.md

 The library can be linked by linking the binraries in `lib/` and `thirdparty/win` or `thirdparty/unix` depending on the platform.

+## Cloud Run (Intersect)
+After building the project, update `ips.txt` so that each line contains the IP of each party(VM).
+There should only be a total of three parties, where the first line is the first party IP and the last line is the third party IP.

+On each party VM, execute

+`bin/frontend -intersect -nn N -r R`.

+`N` will set the table size as `2^N` and it should be set the same on all parties.

+`R` is the calling party's rank, which should be betwen 0-2.

 ## Help

 Contact Peter Rindal peterrindal@gmail.com for any assistance on building  or running the library.